-It’s normal for parents to struggle to get their children to sleep.
+It’s normal for parents to struggle to get their children to sleep at night.
 However, if you’re finding that this is a recurring issue, it might be worth taking some time to consider what the root of the problem is.
-Remember, every child is different, so only do what you feel comfortable with and what you think will suit your child.
-Don’t be afraid to reach out for additional support from Child Sleep Experts, as they may be better suited to providing a tailored plan to help establish a firm bedtime routine for your child.
+The NHS suggests that your toddler should be getting between 11 and 14 hours of sleep a day, including naps.
+However, it’s important to remember, every child is different, so only do what you feel comfortable with and what you think will suit your child.

 Fights over bedtime can be one of the most challenging power struggles you’ll engage in as a parent of a toddler.
 For many children, the idea of bedtime just isn’t appealing - many are afraid they’re going to miss out on something when they settle into bed.
 As a parent, at the end of a long day, the last thing you want to do is deal with the stress of having to fight with your child to get them to sleep.
 The temptation to rush through your sleep routine might not be helping your case though as having a long bedtime routine for your child plays an important role in helping to soothe them to sleep.